Japanese Car Brands (manufacturer car companies, logos)

 Subaru Logo

-The division, founded by Kenji Kita in 1953, gradually developed into an independent unit, very significant in the structure of Fuji Heavy Industries (now Subaru Corporation).
-In 2017, it became the 21st car manufacturer internationally.
+The division, founded by Kenji Kita in 1953, gradually became an independent unit that was a significant part of Fuji Heavy Industries’ (now Subaru Corporation) structure.
+In 2017, it became the 21st-largest automobile manufacturer in the world.

-Today the brand is aimed at those who want a good drivetrain, a proprietary engine, four-wheel drive for cross-country driving.
-The brand also specializes in low-cost sports cars.
-The company’s name is symbolic: this is how the constellation Pleiades is called in Japan, including seven starts, one of which is invisible.
-The fact is that the enterprise merged with six other firms and formed a separate corporation.
+Today, the brand focuses on those who want a good drivetrain, a branded engine, and an all-wheel drive for cross-country driving.
+The brand also specializes in inexpensive sports cars.
+The company’s name is symbolic: in Japan, it refers to the Pleiades constellation, which includes seven stars, one of which is invisible.
+The company merged with six other firms and formed a separate corporation.

 Nissan